Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 2. This will force the packages to get downloaded again.
 If propmpted, click **Yes** to update the app.config file.

-3. Now, in Solution Explorer, right-click the **Simulator** project, and select **Build**
+3. Now, in Solution Explorer, right-click the **Simulator** project, and select **Build**.

-4. Ensure that your build generates no errors (View the Output and Errors windows, under the View menu in Visual Studio)
+4. Ensure that your build generates no errors (View the Output and Errors windows, under the View menu in Visual Studio).

-> **NOTE:** Only build the Simulator project, the other projects are not ready to be built just yet
+> **NOTE:** Only build the Simulator project, the other projects are not ready to be built just yet.

-5. Again, in solution explorer, right-click the **Simulator** project, and select **Set as Startup Project**
+5. Again, in solution explorer, right-click the **Simulator** project, and select **Set as Startup Project**.

     ![Screenshot of Solution Explorer, with Simulator selected, and in the sub-menu, Set as StartUp Project selected.](./media/visual-studio-simulator-project-set-as-startup.png "Solution Explorer")

-6. From the **Debug** menu, select **Start Without Debugging**
+6. From the **Debug** menu, select **Start Without Debugging**.

     ![Screenshot of the Debug menu, with Start Without Debugging selected.](./media/visual-studio-debug-menu-start-without-debugging.png "Debug menu")

-7. When the vending machine simulator appears, select **take picture** at the bottom
+7. When the vending machine simulator appears, select **take picture** at the bottom.

     ![The Vending Machine Simulator displays the ad for coconut water for $1.25.](./media/simulator-app-coconut-water.png "Vending Machine Simulator")

-8. In the dialog that appears, navigate to the images folder under **C:\\VendingMachines\\Hands-on-lab\\starter-project\\Simulator\\images\\photos**, pick the photo of either the man or woman to upload, and select Open
+8. In the dialog that appears, navigate to the images folder under **C:\\VendingMachines\\Hands-on-lab\\starter-project\\Simulator\\images\\photos**, pick the photo of either the man or woman to upload, and select Open.

     ![Screenshot of Open window, expanded to the photos folder where two images display: female.jpeg, and male.jpeg.](./media/file-explorer-photos.png "Photos folder")

-9. In a few moments, you should see the price change from $1.25 to whatever value the predictive model suggested
+9. In a few moments, you should see the price change from $1.25 to whatever value the predictive model suggested.

     ![The Vending Machine Simulator now displays the coconut water price as $0.91.](./media/vending-macine-simulator-price-change.png "Vending Machine Simulator")

-10. Try using the other photo or your own photo to see what prices are suggested
+10. Try using the other photo or your own photo to see what prices are suggested.

-11. Click the **X** at the top right of the application to stop it
+11. Click the **X** at the top right of the application to stop it.

 ## Exercise 3: Implement purchasing